exponential-idle-guides/exponential-idle-guides/src/view/guides/endgame.md

 ###### Reference [R9 Seaping Autoprestige Explanation](https://exponential-idle-guides.netlify.app/guides/intro-to-grad/#autoprestige-explanation)

 {{ yt.embed('https://youtube.com/embed/c8ekMzXWD_g') }}

+### How to properly use the Graduation Calculator
+The [graduation calculator](https://replit.com/@LEBaldy2002/gradcalc) is a great tool to be able to get the best \\(F(t)\\) to graduate at given your \\(\phi\\), \\(\tau\\), and students.
+It also has additional features such as difference in R9 boost upon graduation.
+The calculator is for the \\(\phi\\) you are using to push.
+This means use the \\(\phi\\) without any levels in R9.
+The calculator also already takes into account supremacy upgrades and [skipped students](https://exponential-idle-guides.netlify.app/guides/endgame/#skipped-students-routing) so no extra work needs to be done.

+#### Three Steps To Getting The Best Result
+1. After your progress has slowed after recoverying from a graudation and nearing the next graduation, get results from the calculator.
+Only the F(t) output here is useful.
+2. Upon arriving to the most recent output, get a new set of results from the calculator.
+3. Repeat Step 2 until output is the same \\(F(t)\\) you are currently at.
+This is when you should graduate.

+<b>Note:</b> You may run into a Tau is higher than phi result, or similar to this, but this is due to data running that portion of the calculator being old and before Custom Theories were introduced which shifted the relative amounts.
+This will be fixed in the future with more data ([submitt here after any graduation](https://forms.gle/4cntT4VG8TjCmrNU6)).

 ### Idle and Active buy strats
 For best results use the <a href="https://replit.com/@xelaroc/AnthSim">Theory Sim</a> and <a href="https://exponential-idle-guides.netlify.app/guides/theory-sim/">Sim Guide</a> to give the best strategy and multiplier for the next publications.